FHSLTW/gno/docs/resources/gnoland-whitepaper.md

  * Dolmen are related to the Ark of the Covenant, the two tablets of Moses, and originate from Mt Ebal in the Old Testament.

- * Diatomic-Carbon and Cyanide emitted in the anti-tail from 3I/ATLAS toward the Sun/Jupiter from around and before 8/25/25 will collide with Earth around 3/10/26 to produce more Cyanide and may fulfill the prophecy of Wormwood. (see Appendix)
+ * A hypothetical debris field trailing 3I/Atlas (and ejecta from its anti-tail around 8/25/25) may collide with Earth around 3/10/26 to darken the skies and produce Cyanide, fulfilling the prophecy of Wormwood (see appendix).

 Most if not all of the statements are true, but are not convincing unless the supporting evidence and discussions are also taken into account.
 Not only that,